Portable Air Conditioner Reviews – Would One Help Your RV When It’s Really Hot?

 Back of a Portable AC Unit

-While they test portable air conditioners the same way they test window units, most manufacturers don’t.
+While Consumer Reports tests portable air conditioners like window units, most manufacturers don’t.
 The Department of Energy is reviewing the current industry test for portable air conditioner capacity and efficiency.
-The current test doesn’t account for what is often significant leakage and transfer of hot air into the space being cooled.
+The current test doesn’t account for the often significant leakage and transfer of hot air into the space being cooled.

-One alternative being investigated by the DOE is that the industry adopt the window air conditioner test for portables as well because it more accurately measures actual cooling.
+One alternative being investigated by the DOE is that the industry adopt the window air conditioner test for portables because it more accurately measures actual cooling.
 This would make it easier for consumers to compare portable and window air conditioners.
-In the meantime don’t assume that a portable air conditioner rated at 5,000 to 15,000 Btu’s will cool like similarly rated window models.
+In the meantime, don’t assume that a portable air conditioner rated at 5,000 to 15,000 Btu will cool like similarly rated window or roof unit models.

-If you really have no other option to upgrading your roof units, this can be a way to get by during the really hots months that you have to endure.
+If you have no other option than upgrading your roof units, this can be a way to get by during the really hot months that you have to endure.
 The better option is to live in a cooler climate.
 After all, if you live in an RV, you can move your home wherever you want.
-For us, we are located where we are for specific reasons and we kind of have to stay put.
-But, come winter we’ll be much happier!!
+For us, we are located where we are for specific reasons, and we kind of have to stay put.
+But come winter, we’ll be much happier!!

 We hope this helps you as you consider keeping cool in your RV.
 Please leave a comment if you found this review helpful.
 Let us know what you decided to do.